 Escalation becomes the distinguishing test that separates gray zone conflict and major combat operations.
 By raising the cost of gray zone conflict, defenders can force the initiator into fighting less efficiently, but only by also accepting higher costs/risks themselves, something that may be mutually unappealing.
 Threats of retaliation or actual military resistance may cause an influence-maximizing combatant to switch to a more efficient, and more intense, form of combat.
 This type of actor prefers high intensity warfare to ordinary peacetime competition.
-The risk-sensitive gray zone actor, by contrast, will back down in the face of threats and resistance, accepting both inefficiency and ineffectiveness.
+The risk-sensitive gray zone actor, by contrast, will back down in the face of robust resistance, accepting both inefficiency and ineffectiveness.
 This actor prefers peacetime competition to major war.
-These different preference orderings can be summarized thus:
+These preference orderings can be summarized thus:

 Limited conflict ≿ Ordinary competition ≿ High intensity warfare